By being informed about conveyancing fees, you can ensure a smoother and more cost-effective property buying and selling experience.

 When are conveyancing fees due?

 For property sellers, fees are often deducted from the sale proceeds.
 This staged payment approach aligns with the progress of the conveyancing process.
-It's essential to discuss payment timings with your conveyancing firm early in the process.
+It's necessary to discuss payment timings with your conveyancing firm early in the process, to avoid issues later.

 Methods of payment